Connor-Villanueva/CSC-369/Week2/week_2_results.md

 # Reflection

 Overall, we see that DuckDB and Polars perform significantly better than my SQLite appraoch from week 1.
-Had I taken the more traditional approach in week 1, we would have seen the improvement with pandas as well.
+Had I taken the more traditional approach in week 1, we would have seen the improvement with Pandas as well.

-Personally, the easiest script to write was `rplace_duckdb.py` because of my familarity with duckdb from CSC 466, and SQL.
-This also ran the fastest, compared to the other two.z
+Personally, the easiest script to write, and my favorite, was `rplace_duckdb.py` because of my familarity with DuckDB from CSC 466, and SQL.
+This also ran the fastest, compared to the other two.

-Though that's not to say that polars and pandas were very difficult either.
+Though that's not to say that Polars and Pandas were very difficult either.
+I got some experience with these in CSC 466, but mainly had to lookup some syntax.
+Polars and Pandas are also similar enough that it was easy to translate from one to the other.